 Size: 4 to 5 feet tall and 18 to 24 inches wide

 ‘Prairie Fire’ is a distinctly red form from this popular species.
 The foliage emerges blue-green in spring, but by early summer, the leaves begin to turn shades of deep red.
 It is unique among switchgrasses because most varieties don’t peak until late summer.
 ‘Prairie Fire’ gradually turns butter yellow in late fall and lingers into winter.
 It needs all-day sun and has a fibrous root system that grows to more than 10 feet deep, making it drought tolerant.
 All switchgrasses need to be divided every three years because they are so vigorous.

 Try this: Design a mass planting to create an almost impenetrable barrier or screen.

 Name: ‘Pawnee’ big bluestem (Andropogon gerardii ‘Pawnee’)

 Size: 6 feet tall and 2 feet wide

 From the prairies of Nebraska comes a refined variety of big bluestem: ‘Pawnee’.
 It has an upright habit and warm fall colors that persist into winter.
 Each stiffly vertical stem has the characteristic bluish purple cast of this genus.
 In late summer, ‘Pawnee’ develops purplish red flowers in groups of three or six, which resemble the foot of a turkey—hence its nickname: “Turkey Foot Grass.”
 Big bluestem has an extensive root system that can extend down more than 10 feet.
 Each year, a third of these roots die, opening up channels for water.
 Plant in a moderate to wet soil for best growth.

-Use it in an informal meadow with other natives to attract birds and butterfly larvae.
+Try this: Use it in an informal meadow with other natives to attract birds and butterfly larvae.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.